AbbasHabib/HTTP-request-builder/README.md

-# HTTP-clien with the smallest docker image
+# HTTP-client with the smallest docker image
 A c++ HTTP Client library with the smallest docker image size ever :)

 ## How to run